eigenein/protobuf/docs/migration.md

 # Migration from 2.x to 3.x

+## Upgrade Python to 3.8 or above

+Support for Python 3.7 is dropped.

 ## `#!python @message` decorator

 The decorator has been removed.
 You should inherit your message classes from `#!python BaseMessage`.